Blog

 3. Affirmations/Promotions

 Many people thrive on words of affirmation.
-This comes in the form as a simple “thank you” for completing a task or a “you did a great job on this” when they turn something in.
-These types of positive employee feedback go a long way toward showing an employee they are appreciated.
+These might be a simple “thank you” for completing a task or a compliment on a well-done proposal.
+Consistent, positive employee feedback goes a long way toward showing an employee they are appreciated.

-You can also let people within the company and outside of it know you appreciate the work an employee has put in.
+You can also publicly praise an employee’s efforts.
 This can come in the form of:

 • Nominating an employee of the month